zatech/code-of-conduct/README.md

 * Self promotional content
 * Personal insults and vulgar language

-Examples and more inforamtion about each of these is given below.
+Examples and more information about each of these is given below.

 ### Divisive and highly controversial content

 These topics, while potentially interesting, have shown a tendency to lead to heated debates and conflicts within our community.
 To maintain a positive and productive environment, we strongly discourage extensive discussions on:

-* Politics, including politicans (e.g. Trump good/bad), political parties (e.g. ANC good/bad), or political ideologies (e.g. Communism good/bad)
+* Politics, including politicians (e.g. Trump good/bad), political parties (e.g. ANC good/bad), or political ideologies (e.g. Communism good/bad)
 * Religion
 * Controversial current events (e.g. COVID-19)
 * Personal ideologies